ctb/titus-blog/src/2015-perspectives-on-academic-freedom.rst

 <http://twitter.com/ctitusbrown>`__, or in person -- than virtually
 anyone, anywhere, ever.

-A week ago, I tweeted Dr. Alice Dreger's article, "Wondering if I'm the Next Tim Hunt <http://alicedreger.com/Hunt>`__.
+A week ago, I tweeted Dr. Alice Dreger's article, `Wondering if I'm the Next Tim Hunt <http://alicedreger.com/Hunt>`__.
 I was surprised, frustrated, and upset by the response of a number of colleagues on Twitter, who essentially said "speech that I disagree with is not